tier4/AWML/docs/contribution/contribution_use_case.md

 The repository [mm-project-template](https://github.com/scepter914/mm-project-template) is one example of template repository.
 You can start from this template and you can add code of `/tools/*` and `/projects/*` from `autoware-ml` to use for your a new algorithm or a new tool.
 We are glad if you want to contribute to `autoware-ml` and the PR to add for the document of [community_support](/docs/tips/community_support.md).
-We hope it leads to promote the community around robotics ML researcher and ML engineer.
+We hope it promotes the community of robotics ML researchers and engineers.

 For PR review list with code owner